-The Assistance with Daily Living price limits will be in effect from 1 July 2020 for SIL supports, and will also be applied to any open SIL quotes awaiting approval.
+The Assistance with Daily Living price limits came into effect from 1 July 2020 for SIL supports, and were applied to any open SIL quotes awaiting approval.

 Existing plans containing agreed SIL quotes will continue until the end of their 12 month term, at which point the new SIL price limits will apply.